srg-imperial/GrayC/ISSTA-2023-AE/README.md

-# GrayC: Greybox Fuzzing of Compilers and Analysers for C
+# I. GrayC: Greybox Fuzzing of Compilers and Analysers for C

 GrayC is a greybox fuzzer for C compilers and analysers and is a libfuzzer-based tool.
 In brief, GrayC works as follows.
 Starting with an initial corpus of test programs, it uses libfuzzer to perform coverage-guided mutation-based fuzzing of the Clang/LLVM compiler for a time-limited period.
 Unconventionally, the purpose of this use of libfuzzer is not to find bugs at this stage but rather to generate a large corpus of interesting test programs.
 It is achieved by (a) using a custom mutator to yield an interesting space of compiler test programs that are statically-valid, and (b) saving every test program that libfuzzer produces to an external directory.